wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-v2-limitations.md

 Similarly, apps registered in the new App Registration Portal will work exclusively with the v2.0 app model.
 You can not use the App Registration Portal to create apps that will integrate successfully with the Azure AD or Microsoft Account services.

 Apps that are registered in the new Application Registration Portal are currently restricted to a limited set of redirect_uri values.
-The redirect_uri for web apps and services must begin with the scheme or `https`, while the redirect_uri for all other platforms must use the hard-coded value of `urn:ietf:oauth:2.0:oob`.
+The redirect_uri for web sites and services must begin with the scheme or `https`, while the redirect_uri for all other platforms must use the hard-coded value of `urn:ietf:oauth:2.0:oob`.

 To learn how to register an app in the new Application Registration Portal, refer to [this article](/documentation/articles/active-directory-v2-app-registration).